 Highly effective physical therapists never bring work home.
 They do everything they can to streamline documentation, keeping it simple yet efficient.
 Documentation is not about complex systems and charts with trendy EMRs, it’s not about making it more complex than it seems to be.
 It’s about getting it done as quickly as possible.
 Documentation should be fast, easy and simple.
 You shouldn’t bring it home with you, and if you are, it’s a sign of low efficiency.

 For a clinician, ‘things that matter’ include patient care, staff management and business strategy.
-Attending events like the 2012 Private Practice Summit that teach you how to manage and grow your private practice is a BIG step in the right direction.
 Everything else is just noise.
 On the other hand, low efficiency physical therapists are ‘constantly busy’ but never going anywhere.
 They may appear busy but are not making optimum use of their time, since they are focused on the things that can be done by other individuals.

 Achievers want solutions, they don’t waste time defining the problem.
 They do sometimes function ‘as they go along’ and don’t plan compulsively.
 They are in the ‘implementation phase’ and not the planning phase.
 Others tend to whine about ‘lack of time’, ‘poor patient flow’, and tend to suffer from burnout due to fatigue.